 Smaller hairline cracks are fairly common in walls and not usually cause for concern.
 Larger cracks that start at windows, doorways or corners of buildings may suggest the property foundations have sunk, subsided or lost strength, causing all or part of the building to sink.

 Pay attention to whether the crack is jagged, horizontal or vertical, zig-zagged, stepped in brickwork, or follows mortar lines.
 If the crack is 5mm or wider, or you notice a complete separation in the mortar or cement between bricks, professional advice is recommended.
-Depending on the the underlying cause, you may need a plumber to address leaking pipes, or deeper investigations by a geotechnical engineer or structural engineer to determine the reason for strucutural issues before speaking with ground engineering experts about remediation solutions.
+Depending on the underlying cause, you may need a plumber to address leaking pipes, or deeper investigations by a geotechnical engineer or structural engineer to determine the reason for structural issues before speaking with ground engineering experts about remediation solutions.